Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 Welcome again !!!

-Wall wash test and wash water analysis are two different methods for Tank Contamination Test.
+Wall wash test and wash water analysis are two different methods for the Tank Contamination Test.
 With the newly invented equipment “Spectrophotometer” we can analyze the water during Cargo tank washings.
-And the results record will be inspected by Cargo Surveyor (third party) prior to loading the next cargo.
-Nowadays, it is prevalent in chemical trades due to its very easiness, less time consumption, and no man entry into cargo tanks.
+The results record will be inspected by Cargo Surveyor (third party) prior to loading the next cargo.
+It is prevalent in chemical trades due to its ease of use, less time consumption, and no man entry into cargo tanks.

-Prior to loading pure/high-grade clean chemicals, each tanks are inspected by a third party to confirm its cleanliness, which is widely known as WWT.
-Normally we seafarers do these tests during tank cleaning operations, so that we can estimate/ confirm tanks’ cleanliness before NORT.
+Prior to loading pure/high-grade clean chemicals, each tank is inspected by a third party to confirm its cleanliness, which is widely known as WWT.
+Normally we seafarers do these tests during tank cleaning operations, so we can estimate/ confirm tanks’ cleanliness before NORT.

 As you are reading this article I assume you know how you will clean the tanks.
 So, I will not discuss Tank cleaning procedures today.